Windshield

 Interactive Installation, Soundscape

-This project was a request of the Provincial House of Gelderland.
-With the 5G network coming up, a lot of people question radioactivity in their direct surroundings.
-This installation can listen to 20 Hz to 90+ kHz of radio waves frequencies in your environment and turn them into sound you can hear.
+This project was commissioned by the Provincial House of Gelderland.
+With the advent of the 5G network, many people are concerned about radioactivity in their immediate surroundings.
+This installation can detect radio wave frequencies from 20 Hz to over 90 kHz in your environment and convert them into audible sound.

 Third Person on Demand